NgoQuangPhuc273/data-deduplication-automation/README.md

 The project focuses on deduplicating the names of visitors from the White House Visitor Records dataset, which contains approximately 100,000 records.

-However, for simplicity and speed, we will only use the first 2,700 records.
+However, for simplicity and speed, I will only use the first 2,700 records.
 The three variables used to identify a visitor are NAMELAST, NAMEFIRST, and NAMEMID.

 The approach to achieve this goal includes:
 - importing the dataset